-The following table describes the different states of an ALB instance and whether the specified operations are supported.
+The following table describes the different states of an ALB instance and whether the operations are supported.

-The reason the ALB instance is locked
+Why the ALB instance is locked

 Whether the ALB instance can be deleted

-Whether the configuration can be changed
+Whether configurations can be changed

-The ALB instance runs as expected.
+The ALB instance is running as expected.

-Based on whether deletion protection is enabled.
+Based on whether delete protection is enabled.